Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 When the Shop Makes More Sense

 Being straight: pay a shop if you rent with no suitable outdoor space and drain access; if your car is under a warranty that requires dealer-stamped logs (confirm first); if you're genuinely time-poor during a busy stretch; or if your car has a complex full-length skid plate that adds real effort.
-No judgement.
+No judgment.

 The Bottom Line